 - Sandra Jackson-Dumont: Deputy director for education & public programs and adjunct curator at Seattle Art Museum

 - Thaisa Way: Associate professor of landscape architecture at the University of Washington

-Olson Kundig Architects worked with ARCADE, a 501©3 nonprofit organization, to secure a grant from the Graham Foundation for the creation and production of this issue.
+Olson Kundig Architects worked with ARCADE, to secure a grant from the Graham Foundation for the creation and production of this issue.
 Jayme Yen, of the Henry Art Gallery, is the graphic designer for this issue.

-Led by executive director and editor Kelly Rodriguez, ARCADE is a Seattle-based nonprofit that creates opportunities—in print, online, in the community—for sharing ideas about design, culture and the built environment.
+ARCADE is a Seattle-based nonprofit that creates opportunities—in print, online, in the community—for sharing ideas about design, culture and the built environment.
 They publish a quarterly magazine; host events and provide a curated calendar of Northwest design and art happenings.
-Aiming to strengthen connections between various creative groups and design disciplines, they invite all to participate and collectively add to the greater whole.